kubernetes-sigs/gateway-api/geps/gep-713/index.md

 * Defining implementation-specific functionalities for otherwise common APIs－e.g. to specify implementation-specific behavior for Gateway API HTTPRoute objects.
 * Decoupling concerns for targeting personas with specific functionality and configuration－ delegation of responsibilities, fine-grained RBAC.
 * Decoupling responsibility over the management and implementation of the metaresources themselves.
-* Avoid alternatives based on annotations which are often non-standardized, poorly documented, and generally hard to maintain.
+* Avoid alternatives based on annotations which are often non-standardized, poorly documented, and generally hard to maintain, in favor of proper, expressive APIs (self-documenting intents) instead.

 ### Examples of applications of metaresources and policies